 Interested in becoming a dietitian?

-The first step is to earn a Bachelor’s degree in food and nutrition from a university program that has been accredited by the Partnership for Dietetic Education and Practice (PDEP).
+All registered dietitians complete an undergraduate degree in human nutrition and dietetics from a university program that has been accredited by the Partnership for Dietetic Education and Practice (PDEP).
 These programs include a range of subjects such as:

 - social sciences and communications

-- profession-related courses, such as food science lifecycle, disease specific, community nutrition and food service management
+- profession-related courses such as nutrition needs throughout the human lifecycle, specific disease and chronic disease interventions, community nutrition and population health, and food service management.

 Accredited Undergraduate Programs in Canada